mpv-player/mpv/DOCS/man/input.rst

         The pixel format as string.
 This uses the same names as used in other places of mpv.

+    ``video-params/hw-pixelformat``
+        The underlying pixel format as string.
+This is relevant for some cases of hardware decoding and unavailable otherwise.

     ``video-params/average-bpp``
         Average bits-per-pixel as integer.
 Subsampled planar formats use a different resolution, which is the reason this value can sometimes be